tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 Now comes the most interesting part: commit, just like what I mentioned, commit in TiKV is based on [Percolator](https://research.google/pubs/pub36726/), but there are several things that are different:

 - [Percolator](https://research.google/pubs/pub36726/) depends on BigTable's single row transaction, so we must implement something alike by ourselves in TiKV.

-- We need to support pessimistic transaction.
+- We need to support pessimistic transaction

+  Pessimistic transaction enable TiDB to have a better MySQL compatibility, and save rollbacks under high load.

-  - This introduce some other problems such as dead lock.
+  But it introduces some other problems such as:

+  - dead lock

+    In optimistic transaction handling, dead lock won't happen because in the prewrite stage, a transaction would about if another transaction holds a lock it needs, and in the read stage, the locks from a dead transaction are resolved.

 So let's see how TiKV deal with these things.